San Antonio Remembers Urrutia

 Early 2018, Steve Bennett Book Article: The San Antonio Express-News will present a book, also published by Trinity University Press, featuring many Express-News SA300 history series stories that have run throughout this year.
 The coffee-table book, entitled "San Antonio Stories: Centuries of Culture and Community," will contain over 500 pages by staff and freelance writers for the paper.
 An article on Urrutia by Steve Bennett, Arts and Architecture writer, will be featured in the volume.

-2018, Book About Urrutia's Miraflores: Wings Press has offered to publish my book, entitled Jardín mexicano de la memoria ~ Miraflores ~ a Mexican garden of memory.
+2018, Book About Urrutia's Miraflores: My book has a working title Jardín mexicano de la memoria ~ Miraflores ~ a Mexican garden of memory and is well under way.
 The book recreates Doctor Urrutia's beautiful garden as he conceived it.
 With extensive photographs, maps, and archival and personal research, the garden will come alive as a creation worthy of study and exploration.
 For more information and updates, subscribe here or sign up for updates at the bottom of the page.

-There will be more to come on la vida del Doctor Urrutia as I continue navigating and writing my way through his intricate and complex history, but I'm very proud to see the life of this exile from the Mexican Revolution becoming more appreciated now in San Antonio.
+There will be more to come on la vida de Dr. Aureliano Urrutia as I continue navigating and writing my way through his intricate and complex history, but I'm very proud to see the life of this exile from the Mexican Revolution becoming more appreciated now in San Antonio.